 Ben holds a Master of Arts in Teaching from Georgia State University.
 In addition to Program Management, he's been an active tutor with Applerouth since 2015.
 When Ben isn't assisting parents and students with test prep, he enjoys hanging out with family and friends, watching baseball, and tuning up on his reading, writing, and arithmetic skills.

-Director of Business Development (New York)
+National Director of Business Development

 A graduate of Cornell University, Jill holds a Master’s degree in Education from Manhattanville College.
 When she isn’t pondering the differences between the SAT and the ACT, Jill hosts animals for the puppy socialization program of Guiding Eyes for the Blind.
 She lives in Westchester with her husband, two daughters, and their dog.

-IEC Account Manager
+IEC Account Director

 Diana brings a love of learning and a commitment to effective communication to her role as Applerouth's dedicated liaison to educational consultants.
 As a parent and a professional with degrees from Duke and Yale, she is thrilled to be part of an innovative team working to put cutting-edge educational research into action for its students.

-IEC Account Coordinator
+IEC Account Manager NYC Tri-State

 Account Manager, International IEC's and Institutional Clients